dropwizard/dropwizard/docs/source/manual/configuration.rst

 a protocol to use after the handshake is complete.
 If either side does not support ALPN, then the protocol will be ignored, and an HTTP/1.1 connection over TLS will be used instead.

-For this connector to work with ALPN protocol you need to provide alpn-boot library to JVM's bootpath.
+For this connector to work with ALPN protocol you need to either:

+* Enable native SSL support via Google's Conscrypt as described in the :ref:`SSL section <man-core-ssl>` of the Core manual; or
-The correct library version depends on a JVM version.
+* Provide alpn-boot library to JVM's bootpath.
+The correct library version depends on the JVM version.
   Consult Jetty ALPN guide__ for the reference.

 .. __: http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html